caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 ## 4\.
 Docker Reproduction Instructions

-**Infrastructure Lead:** Jerico Radin
 *Covers: Containerized Decoding & Inspection Environment*

-To ensure organization, we separate the realtime data dumps from the static CSVs by programmatically creating a `GTFS_realtime` directory.
+To ensure reproducibility and security, we containerized the discovery process.
+We **do not** hardcode the API key; it is passed as an Environment Variable.

 ### 4.1 Directory Structure

-The Python script is located in `scripts/`, and the data will be output to `data/GTFS_realtime/`.

 ```text
 project-root/